NovaCat35/memory-cards/README.md

-# Memory Card [WORK IN PROGRESS]
+# Memory Card
 A fun fan-project that draws inspiration from Genshin Impact's TCG card game, infused with the challenge of a memory-based brain teaser.
 As some wise but annoying puzzle ads out there once said: exercise your brain cells, and brace yourself for a wild ride. 🧩

-Link: in progress...
+Link: https://56e2992a.memory-cards.pages.dev [IN PROGRESS, attempting optimization for videos]

 > In progress:
 <img width="856" alt="Screenshot 2023-11-13 at 9 11 02 PM" src="https://github.com/NovaCat35/weather-app/assets/54908064/fe01b97d-2855-4e98-9f4a-adf5821c0019">